Car Won’t Start but Makes a Clicking Noise

 Single Click: You Could Have a Starter Problem

 Unlike an electrical problem, an issue with the starter or starter relay (a switch-like device that transmits power to the starter) will trigger a single loud clicking sound rather than rapid clicking sounds.
-A very, very dead battery can also result in one faint clicking sound.

 4 Common Reasons Your Car Clicks But Won’t Start